thisstillwill/IW-Fall-2020/README.md

 ![screenshot](screenshot.png)

-This repository contains the code for my Fall 2020 independent work, which implements the marching cubes algorithm to create random, deformable terrain.
+This repository contains the code for my Fall 2020 independent work, which implements the marching cubes algorithm in the Unity game engine to create random, deformable terrain.

+## Contents

+* `marching-cubes` - Directory containing all Unity project assets
+* `IWreport` - Directory containing files for the final written report (requires Pygments to be installed)

+## Usage

+* To build the demo yourself, open `marching-cubes` in Unity
+* To compile the report, use the included makefile in `IWreport`

 ## Builds